Prawn

 Scientific and European Names:

-Palaemon elegans, Prawn, Stripestrandreke, Gewone Steurgarnaal, Gewone Steurkrab, Bouquet, Crevette Rose, Stripet Strandreke, Krewetka Elegancka, Elegant Tangraka.
+Palaemon elegans, Glass prawn, Stripestrandreke, Gewone Steurgarnaal, Gewone Steurkrab, Bouquet, Crevette Rose, Stripet Strandreke, Krewetka Elegancka, Elegant Tangraka.